ValKalu/Capstone_Mulao_Project/README.md

 # How to Set Up the Environment and the Project
 The project utilizes a split architecture designed for performance and scalability in resource-constrained environments.

-🛠️ Technology Stack & Architecture
+# 🛠️ Technology Stack & Architecture
-Component

-(Technology):---

-(Role :---:)
+Component:---  Technology:---:  Role---:

 Frontend (Mobile MVP) :---